tjim/smpcc/README.md

     extern unsigned int input(unsigned int);

 Then you read from party n with input(n).
+Obtain the number of parties with

+    extern unsigned int num_peers();